Pros and Cons of Living in Mexico

 In Live Better South of the Border - Mexico, I write about the pluses and minuses, positives and negatives of living in Mexico.
 I try to honestly tell you the good and bad points about living in Mexico.
 Frankly, Mexico is not the cheapest country in the world to live.
 Yes, it costs less to live in Mexico with a better standard of living than many parts of the USA or Canada, but if money is your only motivator, there are other countries that cost less.
 You can live for less in Arkansas or S. Texas than in Mexico's gringo areas.
 (I stand fast on this, though I was verbally thrashed by someone who disagreed.)
 Mexico is not paradise.
 Mexico is a perfect place to live for many people, but it is not perfect.
 While there are many reasons to live in Mexico, there are also many reasons why living in Mexico may not be for you.
 Negativity isn't the point.
 Reality is.

-Live Better South of the Border is a little old, with the last printing in 2005.
-But people who have bought it in 2011 tell me it is still relevant.
+Live Better South of the Border is old, with the last printing in 2005.
+People who who still buy it tell me it is still relevant.
 The costs of stuff changes, but the priceless advice about how to choose a place to live in Mexico, or to decide if you should even move to Mexico, is what I help you with.
 Look, the important things you need to know are 'Big Picture' concepts, not the little daily nitty-gritty stuff like how much tortillas cost.
 Understand the big stuff and the little stuff will sort itself out.
+The information about how to get a visa is way out-of-date.
+The left-brain way of looking at things, humor and straight talk will never go out of style.

 There are sensational news stories about Mexicans getting killed in gunfights or beheadings.
 Most of these are people involved in drugs or something illegal.
-Yes, an occasional bystander is affected (or in a celebrated case of a US Consular employee in Cd.
-Juarez, a case of mistaken identity), but mostly not.
+Yes, an occasional bystander is affected but mostly not.
 How many news stories have there been about gringos, tourists or foreign residents who were not using or involved with drugs, being involved?
 No one really knows the answer to that, since we don't always know all the facts.
 If you don't want to believe that's fine, just don't consider moving to Mexico because you already have the wrong attitude.

 Living in Mexico is a good decision for many people.
 The U.S. embassy in Mexico City estimates that there are more than 1,000,000 Americans living in Mexico.
 An estimated 500,000 Canadians live in Mexico, at least part-time.